zibhub/GNDMS/0.6.x/installation-guide/index.md

 This guide assumes the usage of the pre-packaged version of buildr.

-*Currently buildr 1.9 is not supported*
+*Currently buildr in ruby 1.9 is not supported*

 Installation and Deployment from Distribution Package
 -----------------------------------------------------